 Recent and selected past events

-Recent and upcoming research presentations
+Recent and upcoming events

 If you are a highly motivated prospective grad student or postdoc candidate, please contact Roland by email.
 Prospective graduate students interested in environmental microbiology or astrobiologycan can join us